-We estimated the number of people receiving antiretroviral therapy using a 100% longitudinal dataset of Pharmaceutical Benefits Scheme (PBS) patient-level script claims data provided by the Australian Department of Health.
+We estimated the number of people receiving antiretroviral therapy using a 100% longitudinal dataset of Pharmaceutical Benefits Scheme (PBS) patient-level script claims data provided by the Australian Department of Health and Aged Care.
 It includes all PBS-listed drugs with HIV indications.
 A challenge with the PBS data is that five drugs licenced for treating HIV are also used for Hepatitis B, HIV PrEP, and HIV post-exposure prophylaxis (nPEP) which need to be separated from HIV treatment.
 For our estimate we excluded all patients who only have TDF/FTC, TDF or 3TC.
 In addition, we excluded patients who are only prescribed DOL or RAL with one of TDF/FTC, TDF or 3TC less than two times per year.
 Our resulting estimate is the number of unique patients in the remaining PBS data who filled in at least one script for HIV treatment in the 12 months prior to the end of December each year.
 Given the uncertainty in separating out the number of people using HIV drugs for HIV treatment we estimated a lower bound for the number on ART by also excluding those who had two scripts for HIV drugs < 60 days apart.
-We adjusted the lower range for the number receiving treatment.
+We adjusted the lower range for the number living, diagnosed, and retained in care to be at least the lower range for the number receiving treatment.

 To the PBS number we added an estimate for the number of HIV-positive temporary residents taking ART-as temporary residents are ineligible for Medicare and hence are not counted in the in the PBS dataset.
 A recent report by National Association of People with HIV Australia (NAPWHA) and the Kirby Institute estimated there were 1203 (assumed range: 1146-1260) HIV-positive temporary residents receiving ART in Australia through compassionate access schemes during 2020.
-We did not have an updated estimate for 2021 so we used the 2020 estimate.
-We split this estimate into males and females on therapy using the proportions of males and females from the Australian HIV Observational Database Temporary Residents Access Study (ATRAS) (15).